MTulio2000/AVLTree/README.md

 AVLTree *tree = new AVLTree();
 ```

-Add/Remove a new element is very easy, you can add it like this:
+Adding/removing a new element is very easy, you can do it like this:

 ``` C++
 tree->add(/*Number*/ 10);